In This Article

 The best daily beauty regimen for acne sufferers is…

-- Wash your face twice a day with an oil-free facial cleanser that contains (salycilic acid, benzoyl peroxide, AHAs, or other acne preventing ingredient).
+- Wash your face twice a day with an oil-free facial cleanser that contains (salicylic acid, benzoyl peroxide, AHAs, or other acne preventing ingredient).
 Use warm water only.

-- To cover acne spots, use a clear complexion concealer that contains salicilic acid or other acne prevention ingredient.
-Preferrably one that is noncomedogenic and oil free.
+- To cover acne spots, use a clear complexion concealer that contains salicylic acid or other acne prevention ingredients.
+Preferably one that is noncomedogenic and oil-free.

 - Schedule a facial once a month for mild acne.
-Seek a medical professionals help if you have severe acne.
+Seek medical professionals to help if you have severe acne.

 - Take care to not use harmful ingredients, rough scrubs, high fragrance products or other irritants.
 Use sunscreen and stick to ingredients that will boost your skin’s radiance.

 - Rotate your products to avoid skin irritation.